Stryker Hip Replacements Attorneys

 For patients who have received a Rejuvenate or ABG II modular-neck hip stem, the company advises these individuals to contact their surgeon immediately to schedule a follow-up.
 The company recommends that surgeons consider “performing a clinical examination, such as blood work and cross section imaging on all patients who received a Rejuvenate or ABG II modular-neck hip stem regardless of whether a patient is experiencing pain and/or swelling.”

 In response to the voluntary recall and associated medical risks, hundreds of individuals who have received a Rejuvenate or ABG II modular-neck hip stem have filed product liability lawsuits against Stryker.
-Notably, these product liability lawsuits claim that Stryker failed to properly design its medical devices and failed to properly warn the public regarding the risks associated with these medical devices.
-These plaintiffs are seeking monetary damages for their pain and suffering, medical, expenses, and loss of wages.
+Notably, these Stryker hip replacement lawsuits assert that Stryker failed to properly design its medical devices and failed to properly warn the public regarding the risks associated with these medical devices.
+Numerous plaintiffs are seeking and receiving monetary damages for their pain and suffering, medical, expenses, and loss of wages.

 Stryker has implemented the Modular Hip Settlement Program “to compensate eligible U.S. Patients who had surgery to replace their Rejuvenate Modular Neck and/or ABG II Modular Neck Hip Stems prior to November 3, 2014.”
 It also compensates individuals who “could not have the necessary surgery to replace the Rejuvenate Modular Neck and/or ABG II Modular Neck Hip Stems because it was determined prior to November 3, 2014 that they were too infirm to undergo the procedure.”
-If you have questions regarding this settlement program, an attorney from Simmons and Fletcher can help you understand your legal rights.
+If you have questions regarding this settlement program, contact a you should speak with a Stryker hip replacement lawyer.

 Contact a Stryker Hip Replacement Attorney Today

 If you have received a Rejuvenate or ABG II modular-neck hip stem, we can explain your rights and fight for you.
-Simmons & Fletcher, P.C.’s personal injury trial lawyers want to help you recover the compensation you deserve.
+Simmons & Fletcher, P.C. want to help you recover the compensation you deserve.
 Let us determine your eligibility to file a Stryker hip replacement lawsuit.
 Consultations are free, and there is no obligation.
 Our attorneys have extensive experience litigating product liability claims, including medical product liability lawsuits.

 Contact our firm today for a free initial consultation and case evaluation.
 Call us at 713.932.0777 or visit our law office at 9821 Katy Freeway #925, Houston, TX 77024.